Register for this course

 Book multiple participants of the same company for the same course organized at the same date.

-Pay the full amount at least 30 days prior to the course’s start date.
+Unless otherwise mentioned on the (pro-forma) invoice, the full amount of the (pro-forma) invoice is payable prior to the course’s start date.

 In-house training : organised at lump-sum cost in function of number of candidates and location of the training.
 For details please contact us on firstname.lastname@example.org.